vmware-tanzu/tanzu-dev-portal/content/guides/reactive-spring-security-simple.md

 We can secure the entire RSocket connection by sending metadata in the [SETUP](https://github.com/rsocket/rsocket/blob/master/Protocol.md#frame-setup) frame.
 The `RSocketRequester.Builder` builder lets us specify `setupMetadata` that contains authentication metadata.

-Our custom `RequestFactory` class makes it so we dont repeat the connection builder every time a requester is needed.
+Our custom `RequestFactory` class makes it so we don't repeat the connection builder every time a requester is needed.
 We either need an authenticated connection or a non-authenticated connection.
 We will create the authenticating Requester below:

 ```kotlin
 open class RequesterFactory(private val port: String) {